Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 > - Testing a new compiler or new compiler version on the overall project.
 > - For unit test applications to allow the usage of different compilers.

-In CI systems that run a matrix build it is sometimes required to add a prefix to the [output directory](YML-Input-Format.md#output-dirs) names for `outdir:`.
+In [DevOps systems](#devops-usage) that run CI test with a matrix build it is sometimes required separate the output of various builds.
+The option `--output` adds a prefix to the [output directory](YML-Input-Format.md#output-dirs) for `outdir:`, `tmpdir:` and build information files.
 The following command builds the project with the AC6 and GCC compiler and separates the directories for output and temporary files.

 ```bash
 cbuild example.csolution.yml --toolchain AC6 --output outAC6
 cbuild example.csolution.yml --toolchain GCC --output outGCC
 ```

+> **Note:**
+>
+> The `--output` option is not recommended in a IDE environment as it changes the location of mandatory build information files that are [used by the IDE](#ide-usage).

 ### Update RTE Configuration Files